auth-global/self-documenting-cryptography/README.md

 This message should narrate the precise purpose of this particular password, thus serving as a digital variant of a physical _property tag_ that you can affix to tangible property.
 As the message is played back on the loudspeaker, the watermarking process causes the position of the rotors to change accordingly.
 After this song-and-dance routine is complete, the final position of the rotors provides the derived key, which is also suitable as a traditional password hash.

-The G3P's primary security model is traditional: it must be impossible to decrypt a password hash, the algorithm must provide key stretching, and it should also be perfectly suitable for use as a key derivation function.
+The G3P's primary security goal is traditional: it must be impossible to directly decrypt a password hash, the algorithm must provide key stretching, and it should also be perfectly suitable for use as a key derivation function.
 Any failure of the sound system integrated into the G3P must not impact this primary mission.

 Thus G3P's secondary security goal is that password hashes should be _traceable_ or _useless_ after they have been _stolen_.
 If you know how to crack a password hash, you should know where to report it as stolen.
 If you don't know where to report a password hash as stolen, you shouldn't be able to crack it.[^replaying_hashes]